m4midhat/K6_SampleScripts/README.md

 # Welcome to K6 Sample scripts!

 Hi!
 I'm Midhat Rosull, welcome to my page for sample k6 scripts.
-Here are few of the scripts for your reference to learn K6 from scratch
+Here are few of the scripts for your reference to learn K6

 # Files